BacPrep: Lessons from Deploying an LLM-Based Bacalaureat Assessment Platform: Related Work

-ITS aim for personalized learning \cite{vanlehn2011relative,ma2014intelligent}, often using AA.
+\textbf{Intelligent Tutoring Systems and Automated Assessment.} ITS aim for personalized learning \cite{vanlehn2011relative,ma2014intelligent}, often using automated assessment (AA).
 AA has evolved for tasks like coding \cite{ihantola2010review} and essay scoring \cite{shermis2013contrasting,attali2006automated}.
 The complexity of national exams like the Bac challenges traditional AA, motivating LLM exploration.